Born in Kirkby

 I have much less documentary background about dad’s early life, and his family, than I do about mum .
 What I have noted here is largely from my own memory and available Internet sources, such as FreeBMD and FindmyPast.
 I also made a trip to Kirkby with dad in 2010, the year before he died.
 He wanted to find and visit his grandparents’ grave which we managed to do.
 I have some photographs from that trip.
 I also have photos from a later, more recent, trip in August 2023.

 My Grandfather – Charles (Charlie) Arthur Drew

 My dad’s father was also Charles (Charlie).
 His middle name was Arthur.

 Born 1900 and Died 1970

 According to his gravestone, he died on 7 March 1970 aged 69 years, which means he would have been born in 1900 after March 7th.
 Based on FreeBMD, Charles Arthur Drew was born in Mansfield in the quarter ending June 1900 and he died, in Mansfield, in the quarter ending March 1970.
 That entry records his date of birth as 16 May 1900.
 This means he was 69 when he died.
-This ties in with what I recall being told by dad and why dad was particularly happy when he reached his 70th birthday!
+This ties in with what I recall dad telling me and why dad was particularly happy when he reached his 70th birthday!

 Married Alice Randall in 1931

 According to Free BMD, Charles A Drew married Alice Randall in the quarter ending December 1931 in Basford.

 Baptised in 1900